Proxmox

 - Select the User (e.g.

-vscope@pam) and assign a Token ID (e.g.vscope-inventory). - Ensure the Privilege Separation box is checked.
+vscope@pam) and assign a Token ID (e.g.vscope-inventory-token).
+The user does not need to be in thepamrealm. - Keep Privilege Separation checked.

-- A window will appear in the Token ID and the Secret.
+- A window will appear showing the Token ID and Secret.

 - Important: Copy the Secret and store it securely, as it will not be shown again.
 You will use the full Token ID (